-For everyone keeping up with our posts on the latest developments in artificial intelligence, two major themes in how AI is impacting communications are likely already familiar points of interest: how it is changing industries that need communication solutions, and how it is changing communications themselves.
-On the one hand, the profound changes AI technology is bringing to both new and existing products and services in the […]
+Have you ever thought about the importance of AI technology localization and the role it has in your communications?
+For everyone keeping up with our posts on the latest developments in artificial intelligence, two major themes in how AI technology is impacting communications are likely already familiar points of interest: how AI is changing industries that need communication solutions, […]

-Many different individuals, agencies, and companies have their distinct idea about business best-practices, and the role each department plays in their operations.
-Outward engagement best practices vary from industry to industry, country to country, and even between sectors, and different emphases are put on different tactics such as brand position, differentiation, and customer experience, to […]
+Different companies have their distinct ideas about business best-practices, and the role internal communications have on a global scale.
+Outward engagement best practices vary from industry to industry, country to country, and even between sectors, and different emphases are put on different tactics to localize internal communications such as brand position, differentiation, and customer experience, […]

-Disruptive So Far: A Look Back at Neural Machine Translation in the Age of Natural Language Processing
+Disruptive So Far: Looking Back at Neural Machine Translation (NMT) Within Natural Language Processing

 With news this week that Google has improved some of the key linguistic functionalities of its search engine’s machine learning algorithms – including an AI spell check improvement that Google’s head of search considers more important by itself than the previous five years’ progress – it is an interesting moment in the brief history of […]